 There are many support groups for parents of premature babies.
 Ask the social worker in the neonatal intensive care unit.

 Prematurity used to be a major cause of infant deaths.
 Improved medical and nursing techniques have increased the survival of premature infants.
-The longer the pregnancy, the greater the chance of the baby's survival.

 Possible long-term complications include: